 The fact that so many other families have taken this path gives us comfort in know that we can do it too.
 The scariest part is imagining the possibilities.
 But once we made the decision to go for it, everything pretty much fell into place.

-When we returned to Seattle after the Family Adventure Summit, we immediately put a plan into action.
-We set a launch date of the end of June or July 2018.
 Being the project management-minded folks that we are, we used a combination of Google Sheets and online project management applications to organize all the tasks that we needed to complete to get ourselves ready for what our family calls, “The Big Trip.”

 The tasks are many.
 There are so many things to consider for a RTW trip: researching destinations, finding plane tickets, researching visa requirements, deciding what to take with us, and purchasing travel insurance.
 And there are also tasks associated with moving a family.

 When you’re planning for a family gap year, you need to think about what you’ll do with your house and where we will store our things.
 You also need to think about how it’s going to be worldschooling for a year or more, how you’ll finalize our will, and what you’re going to do with big things like your car.

 If you’re ready to start preparing for your own family gap year, follow these ten steps to get your family on the road.

 Ready for a change?
 Take the first step to living a life of full time travel.

 1. Make a commitment as a family for your family gap year

 The first step to prepping for a family gap year is to make a commitment.
 Set a deadline, like we did.
 This will help put a concrete end date to your travel plans.

 Additionally, spend time talking about traveling as a family with your kids.
 One of the ways to help kids travel is to make them feel like they’re part of the travel planning process.
 Get them involved in the decision making.
 Engaging them in the family gap year prep early on will help them feel a sense of ownership to the process.